MAP OF SPAIN & PORTUGAL

 Zestos Old Vine Garnacha

-WHAT MAKES THIS WINE UNIQUE?
-This tremendous quality wine is made from old vine Garnacha and it sells for a song!
-San Martin produces among the most floral and mineral Garnachas in all of Spain.
-Zestos shows the complexity of wine 2 times its price.
-In fact many wines that cost 3 times the price of Zestos do not even show the complexity of this humble yet complex wine.
+This tremendous quality wine is made from old vine Garnacha.
+San Martin produces some of the most floral and mineral Garnachas in all of Spain.
+Zestos shows the complexity of wine twice its price.
+In fact, many wines that cost three times the price of Zestos do not show the complexity of this humble yet complex wine.

 2013 89IWC; 2012 89IWC; 2011 90RP&IWC

 100% Garnacha.
-Vines planted from 1960 - 1970.
-Tended in granite and sandy soil at 574 m ( 1,883ft) elevation
+Vines planted from 1950 to 1970.
+Tended in granite and sandy soil at 574 m ( 1,883 ft) elevation

 The vineyards are located in Zone 7, in the high elevation district of San Martin de Valdeiglesias at 574 m ( 1,883ft) elevation.
 The granite and sandy soil in this area is responsible for the mineral characters expressed in Zestos.
 For climate, the area's high elevation of 870 meters makes it the most extreme climate in the region.
 The risk of frost during early budding and flowering is very high.
 However, when the risk of frost is low, San Martin produces among the most floral and mineral Garnachas in all of Spain.
 The average temperature from April-October is 17.9C (64.2F) and yearly rainfall is 574mm (22.6 in).

 Vivid ruby.
 Lively red and dark berry aromas show good clarity and a touch of candied flowers.
 Supple and seamless in texture, offering juicy black raspberry and cherry flavors given spine by a gentle mineral nuance.
 Finishes fruity and broad, with a touch of white pepper adding lift and cut.

 Shelf Talker 2012

 Shelf Talker 2011